 Blue Launches New Brand Campaign

-(MENAFN- Media OutReach Newswire) Humorous Presentation of“Self-Service Insurance, Simplifying Complexity” Spotlight on Term Life Protection with“Guaranteed Lowest Price in Town” HONG KONG SAR - Media OutReach Newswire - 2 June 2025 - Blue, Hong Kong's first digital life insurer, today unveiled its latest brand campaign, continuing the tagline "Choose Blue, insurance is that simple".
+HONG KONG SAR – Media OutReach Newswire – 2 June 2025 – Blue, Hong Kong's first digital life insurer, today unveiled its latest brand campaign, continuing the tagline“Choose Blue, insurance is that simple”.
 The campaign uses humor to illustrate how Blue simplifies complex insurance processes through its online platform.
 The ads highlight Blue's simple and flexible protection plans, empowering customers to self-serve with ease - truly making life simpler with Blue.

 Blue, the first digital life insurer in Hong Kong, has launched its latest brand campaign with the slogan“Choose Blue, insurance is that simple”.
 The campaign kicks off with a video advertisement that humorously illustrates how Blue's online insurance solutions simplify complexity, making it easy for customers to get insured.
 Blue“WeCare Term Life Protection Plan TL3” promises customers the lowest price in town for the life protection.